 When the heart stops pumping, it is known as a cardiac arrest.
 Cardiopulmonary resuscitation (CPR) is a combination of techniques designed to pump the heart, and keep blood circulating and deliver oxygen to the brain until medical treatment can stimulate the heart to start pumping again.
 CPR can be life-saving first aid and will increase an individual’s chance of survival.

-Survival rates differ between urban and rural cardiac arrest patients.
+Survival rates of cardiac arrest differ between urban and rural patients.
 This is largely due to a difference in ambulance response time and for this reason it is important that everyone on the farm is trained on how to perform CPR.

 It is important to note that the CPR steps for children aged 8 years or younger are the same as adults and older children, but the technique is slightly different for young children and infants.
 If you’re applying CPR ensure you’re aware of the technique difference for children aged 1- 8 years and infants aged up to 12 months.